Combining cytotoxic agents with continuous dose levels in seamless phase I-II clinical trials: Method

 For ethical considerations and to avoid exposing patients to sub-therapeutic dose combinations, we would stop the trial for futility if where $\delta_0$ is a pre-specified threshold.
 For the purpose of this article, we choose $\delta_0 = 0.1$.
 Mind that this stopping rule applies only after the initial cohort of patients in stage II.

 \item \textbf{Safety stopping rule}

 The design contains two stopping rules for safety, one for stage I and a different one for stage II.
 During stage I, we would stop the trial if where $\delta_{\theta_1} = 0.5$.
 In contrast, during stage II we would stop the trial if where $\Theta$ represents the rate of DLTs for both stages of the design regardless of dose and $\delta_{\theta_2} = 0.7$ represents the confidence level (i.e., 70\%) that a prospective trial results in an excessive DLT rate.
-Non-informative Jeffreys prior beta$(0.5,0.5)$ is placed on the parameter $\Theta$.
+A non-informative Jeffrey's prior Beta$(0.5,0.5)$ is placed on the parameter $\Theta$.
+Mind that equation \eqref{eq_tox_stop_st2} does not depend on a pre-specified dose combination like equation \eqref{eq_tox_stop_st1}.
+The rational behind this choice is that it would be sub-optimal to condition the stage II safety stopping rule on a pre-specifed dose combination, even if selected at the end of stage I, given that, during stage II, the MTD curve is updated after each new cohort of patients. \end{itemize}